A fully precessing higher-mode surrogate model of effective-one-body waveforms: Methodology

 \subsection{Choice of time nodes}

 In this section, we discuss the time resolution used for the waveform and dynamics surrogates.
-To construct a surrogate for the waveform modes, we choose 2000 time nodes equally spaced in orbital phase for a representative waveform in the subdomain.
-We build a reduced order empirical interpolant representation for each of the waveform modes in the coorbital frame, as described in Sec.~\ref{sub:surrogate_construction_method} with an SVD tolerance of $10^{-5}$.
+To construct a surrogate for the waveform modes, we choose 2000 time nodes equally spaced in the orbital phase for a representative waveform in a given subdomain.
+This choice ensures an approximately constant number of nodes per orbit from the early inspiral up through merger (see Appendix B of Ref.~\cite{blackman2017numerical} for details).
+We build a reduced-order empirical interpolant representation for each of the waveform modes in the coorbital frame, as described in Sec.~\ref{sub:surrogate_construction_method} with an SVD tolerance of $10^{-5}$.
 To build a {\em dynamics surrogate model}, we choose 25 time nodes per orbit.
 We find that these particular choices sample the data pieces in time well enough so that we can interpolate this data to the desired sampling frequency with high accuracy.